GuildCrafts/web-development-js/_goals/110-Functional_Programming-Concepts_and_Exercises.md

 ## Specifications

+__FEEDBACK:__ there is no way to confirm someone has read something :P

 - [ ] Read the [Mostly Adequate Guide to Functional Programming][mostly-adequate-guide] through Chapter 8: Tupperware

+__FEEDBACK:__ can we specify where so whoever grades this artifact knows where to look?
+Maybe we can change these specs to be one checkbox per spec you're written.
+And we can just run the tests to determine completeness?

 - [ ] Exercises from the Mostly Adequate Guide are completed and included in the artifact repo
   - [ ] [Chapter 4 Exercises](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch4.html#exercises) completed and all tests are passing
   - [ ] [Chapter 5 Exercises](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch5.html#exercises) completed and all tests are passing
   - [ ] [Chapter 8 Exercises](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch8.html#exercises) completed and all tests are passing
 - [ ] [5 Functional Programming katas][codewars-chals] from CodeWars are completed and added to the `code-wars` folder of your artifact repo
 - [ ] Code uses a linter and there are no linting errors.

+__FEEDBACK:__ this spec seems redundant if you're using a properly configured linter

 - [ ] Code is well formatted with proper spacing and indentation.

+__FEEDBACK:__ this is too subject.
+We should remove it or replace it in all the goals its listed on.

 - [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] All major features are added via pull requests with a clear description and concise commit messages.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].